 Middletown, PA 17057

-The stop in Middletown was constructed in 1990 and consists of a shelter and concrete platforms.
-The Harrisburg based Capitol Area Transit (CAT) stop is located less than one block from this location and provides easy connections.
+The Middletown station was constructed in 1990 and consists of a shelter and concrete platforms.
+Harrisburg-based Capital Area Transit (CAT) buses stop less than one block from this location and provide easy connections to regional destinations.

 George Fisher, John Fisher’s son, founded Harborton in 1809 (later known as Portsmouth).
 In 1857, Portsmouth, Middletown and the land in between were incorporated into a larger city known as Middletown.